carloscfgos1980/ZTM-Complete_Node_Course/07.Testing API/nasa-project/README.md

    });
    });

-N: I have a bug when testing GET and trying to validate 'Content-Type', /json/.
+N: I had a bug when testing GET and trying to validate 'Content-Type' nevertheless, now it just worked!

 # Lesson 4.
 Testing APIs endpoints with supertest.
 POST